winstonbullen/DuoCode/README.md

 3. [Make](https://www.gnu.org/software/make/manual/make.html) must be installed to run the commands outlined in the `Makefile`.
 This makes building, testing, and releasing easier.

+4. There must be a `.env` file created alongside `.template.env` in `/backend/` containing the secret key for the cloud MongoDB database.
+Please ask the dev team for the key.

 ## Directories

 There are four top-level sub-directories detailed below that each have a `README.md` explaining their respective file structure.